opencarecc/opencareMakerPlaybook/is_there_a_process_i_can_follow.md

 A brilliant technological solution without users will just be a well executed excercise (or maybe a study), an innovative device that won't be used by people will just be a mass of decaying particles.

-The user-centered design process will give you and your project the
+The user-centered design process will give you and your idea the legitimacy to go ahead and invest in the project.